Close

 Testing Preliminary Design Ideas

-I began designing the website with a paper prototype because it was a quick way to work out our design ideas.
-I rewrote all the headers and web copy to be simple, and straightforward.
-More than 50% of the old web copy was eliminated.
+I began designing the website with a paper prototype because it was a quick way to work out and test early design ideas.
+I rewrote all the headers and web copy, reducing copy volume by more than 50%.

 Overall, student feedback was highly positive.
-Participants found the prototype significantly easier to navigate compared to the current website, with an average usability rating of 8.1 out of 10.
+Participants found the prototype significantly easier to navigate compared to the current website, with an average usability rating of 8.1 out of 10 and a task completion rate of 73%.
 One student remarked, "I really like it.
 I want to use it right now.
-It's a lot easier for arranging my internship."
-The average completion rate across usability scenarios was 73%, indicating strong user engagement and success with the prototype.
+It's a lot easier to arrange my internship."

 High Fidelity Prototypes & Moderated Usability Testing